pontushenriksson/pontushenriksson/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working on projects for @3friendsco
+- 🔭 I’m currently working on projects for @3FriendsCO, @VernFM and @ZippiUX
 - 📫 How to reach me: pontushenrikssn@gmail.com.
 - 😄 Other names: Pontus, Pontushenrikssn and Vern.
 - ⚡ Fun fact: I play games and go to the GYM very often.